Setting Healthy Boundaries:

 ourselves in relation to others.
 To do this, however, we must be able to

-identify and respect our needs, feelings, opinions, and rights.
-Otherwise our efforts would be like putting a fence around a yard without knowing
+Otherwise our efforts would be like putting a fence around a yard

-the property lines.
+without knowing the property lines.

-Those of us raised in dysfunctional families have
+Those of us raised in dysfunctional families

-probably had little experience with
+have probably had little experience with

 healthy